From Holi to Christmas and Hungry Ghost Festival to Ramadan, we've been looking at all the festivals that happen in multicultural Singapore...

 JULY TO SEPTEMBER

-Hari Raya Haji
+Hari Raya Haji (28 July–2 August)

-Hungry Ghost Festival
+Hungry Ghost Festival (2 September)

-Taoist Chinese believe that in August, the “Gates of Hell” are opened and the souls of the dead are free to roam the earth.
+Taoists believe that in August, the “Gates of Hell” are opened and the souls of the dead are free to roam the earth.
 It’s a little like Halloween except the all the ‘candy’ are for the ghosts.
 Incense sticks and joss paper are also burnt as a form of prayer, while live performances on big stages (known as ‘getai’) entertain crowds with puppetry, opera and song-and-dance numbers.
 Head to Chinatown, Redhill and Geylang to take a peek at the festivities and be mindful of all the ways to keep the ghosts at bay.

-This is one day all kids (and the kid in you) will love.
+This is one day all kids (and the inner kid in you) will love.
 Known as the Lantern or Mooncake Festival, children tote paper lanterns in cute shapes and sizes once the sun goes down, and feast on a whole heap of mooncakes.
-Whether you’re a mooncake purist preferring traditional lotus paste pastries, or a more partial to an ice cream mooncake with exotic flavours like durian, this is definitely the time of the year to ditch the diets!
+Whether you’re a mooncake purist preferring traditional lotus paste pastries, or a more partial to an ice-cream mooncake with exotic flavours like durian, this is definitely the time of the year to ditch the diets!

 OCTOBER TO DECEMBER

-Also known as Diwali, he Festival of Lights is celebrated by Hindus all around the world as well as in Singapore.
+Also known as Diwali, the Festival of Lights is celebrated by Hindus all around the world as well as in Singapore.
 Get henna art painted on your hands and soak up the festive atmosphere in Little India, which is bustling with bazaars full of beautiful saris and delicate costume jewellery.
 Don’t miss out on the street parade and countdown concert.